 If you’re not sure how to find the best free camping in the USA, I suggest checking out this guide to free camping in the USA which lists some of the best apps and tips for finding epic campsites that are completely cost-free.

 In this article, I will outline the 5 best campsites in Utah…. that just happen to be totally free!
 These campsites are typically unknown, lying just on the outskirts of the most popular tourist destinations like the Mighty 5 and the best part is they are 100% free!

 Whether you’re seeking a true wilderness adventure, trying to stick to a budget, or just trying to find a place of solitude, these beautiful Utah campsites are out there and waiting for you!

 Considerations Before Camping in Utah

-Dispersed camping is defined as camping outside of a designated campground.
+Dispersed camping is defined as camping outside of a designated campground (also called wild camping).
 This means that there is limited to no camping facilities available (read: no bathrooms).

 Dispersed camping is offered to campers through the Bureau of Land Management and Forest Service Lands.
 These are undeveloped federal lands that are available for public use.
 When considering a dispersed campsite it is important to remember a few things.

 1) A 14 day stay limit is imposed on all public lands.
 This means you can stay in a particular area for 14 days, after that time is up, you must move 25 miles to your next destination.

 2) Dispersed campgrounds do not have facilities.
 There are no bathrooms, wash rooms / showers, and often limited cell service.

 3) Always pack enough water, food, and emergency belongings.